Bobholamovic/ChangeDetectionToolbox/README.md

 ## Change Logs

 + 2019.11.8 Now it is possible to run the program on a single pair of images.
++ 2019.12.13 Add a typical use case of the program as suggested in [#2](https://github.com/Bobholamovic/ChangeDetectionToolbox/issues/2).

 ---
 Contributions and suggestions are highly welcomed.
 Let's work together!